deta/cloud-docs/docs/micros/details.md

        }
 ```

-##### DETA_RUNTIME
+##### Check if a script is running on Micro
-Let's say you're running a `fastapi` project on your Micro and that you've got an endpoint that dumps very sensitive debug informaton like so:
+In some cases, you might need to run some code exclusively in local development or in a Micro.
+For example, if you're running a `fastapi` project on your Micro, and you've got an endpoint that dumps very sensitive debug information like so:

 ```py
 @app.get("/debug_info")